JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 Projects where multiplatform modules configured Android targets using the `com.android.application` plugin need to be restructured to upgrade to Android Gradle plugin 9.0.
-AGP deprecates several APIs, but provides a new [Android Gradle Library plugin](https://developer.android.com/kotlin/multiplatform/plugin) to be used instead.
+AGP 9 deprecates several APIs which are used by Kotlin Multiplatform, but provides a new [Android Gradle Library plugin](https://developer.android.com/kotlin/multiplatform/plugin) to be used instead.

 The following guide shows how to swap the plugins and restructure the project at the same time.